polygeist111/artificial-inferno/src/services/README.md

 ## NOTES

 Manager scripts were written for a discord bot, not a Flask API, hence the variable names.
 This can be disregarded

+For Cap1 use, ensure that the local API port is 8888, and that the PlayIt.gg tunnel is running API will be publically available at 147.185.221.224:11064